 Morrow received 30 days’ notice of lease termination in mid-March from the Clem Abrams Trust, which owns the Girard Avenue property.

 Abrams was a La Jolla developer who died in December 2018.
 His wife, Lydia “Dia” Abrams, went missing in June 2020 from her 117-acre ranch in Riverside County and has not been found.

-Abrams’ trust is administered by his children, Clinton and Crisara Abrams.
-Crisara was making decisions regarding the Pannikin property, Clinton told theLight in March.
+Abrams’ trust is administered by his daughter, Crisara Abrams.
+Crisara was making decisions regarding the Pannikin property, her brother, Clinton, told theLight in March.
 Morrow and the landlord were unable to agree on new lease terms, according to Morrow, who called the situation “heartbreaking.”
 She did not offer details about the lease talks.

-Clinton said he disagreed with the decision to evict Pannikin, calling it “an outrage.”
+Clinton Abrams said he disagreed with the decision to evict Pannikin, calling it “an outrage.”

 Neither Crisara nor her attorney, Janet Gertz, have responded to requests for comment.

 Morrow said the new site at the former Rubio’s is much larger than the Girard location, which will enable her and Serna to have plenty of indoor and outdoor seating.

 They want the transformation to have the feeling of “making it our own,” Morrow said, “bringing the same vibe into a bigger space.”